divio/divio-cloud-docs/how-to/debug-request-help.rst

     **Troubleshooting information**

-    The issue [does/does not] occur when running the project locally in live configuration.
+    The issue [does/does not] occur when running the application locally in live configuration.

     **Additional information**